 - You must have at least 2 years of experience in the retirement plan industry

 The learning modules are robust, thorough, and easy to navigate.
 They are separated into 3 areas of study followed by 3 separate exams to be taken after all modules have been completed.
-They are:
+They include:

-- Retirement Plan Fundamentals, which will “provide an introduction to the most relevant topics of retirement plan administration, basic skills training and valuable resources to prepare you for the industry.”
+- Retirement Plan Fundamentals, which will “provide an introduction to the most relevant topics of retirement plan administration, basic skills training, and valuable resources to prepare you for the industry.”

-- Defined Contribution Administrative Issues – Basic Concepts (DC-1), which includes basic plan qualification requirements, different types of qualified plans, qualification requirements (eligibility, participation, highly compensated employees, etc.), contributions and allocations, deductibility of contributions, vesting and forfeiture issues, as well as plan amendments, terminations and annual reporting requirements.
+- Defined Contribution Administrative Issues – Basic Concepts (DC-1), which includes basic plan qualification requirements, different types of qualified plans, qualification requirements (eligibility, participation, highly compensated employees, etc.), contributions and allocations, deductibility of contributions, vesting and forfeiture issues, as well as plan amendments, terminations, and annual reporting requirements.

 If want to find out more about the QKA credential along with the current costs associated with the exams or what the continuing educational requirements may be, click here.
+If you have any further questions contact Leading Retirement Solutions here.